 As Yucca Valley is closest to the base, the town is a temporary home to the residents of the Marine Base.

 Some of our recommended places to stay are:

 Our first choice is Ventana Cove.
 This luxury desert oasis is a 3-bedroom holiday home that comes with a 6-person hot tub, 2 hammocks under a Joshua Tree, and a fully stocked kitchen with utensils, pots, and pans.

 This home is pet-friendly and has a swimming pool.
 Free WiFi is also available.
-Some positive reviews include the place is exactly as advertised, the place is clean, and is located close to amenities.
+Some positive reviews include the place is exactly as advertised, the place being clean, and is located close to amenities.
 The host is also thoughtful and communicative.